Canadian-Sheep-Federation/CSFIntershipAssessment2023/SoftwareDeveloperAssessment.md

 You must build a web application that:

 - Allows users to query the public API you\'ve selected
 - Allows users to enter responses to the form you designed earlier and view the other responses to the form

 # Bonus Points

 ## Discuss how the application and api could be extended and improved

+- Add authentication: I could add authentication or "accounts" so a person can have their own secure and private access to saved cat facts.
+- Styling: I could spend more time styling the web app so it is more user friendly and eye-catching.
+- Simpler unique IDs: I used the default Firebase IDs provided to have the web app access specific cat facts.
+I could generate shorter unique IDs so the app is more user friendly.

 ## Discuss how the application and api should be deployed

+See the associated README file.

 ## Intuitive design and user interface